zeynepkurtulus/Wayfare-Backend/API_DOCUMENTATION.md

 It allows users to:
 - Retrieve all feedback for a specific place
-- View ratings and comments from other users
+- View ratings and comments from other users with usernames
 - Access feedback history and statistics

 **Response:**